anikscreations/educate-pwa/README.md

 ## 1. Installing The App On Your Machine

 1.1.
-Open the terminal, go to the folder where you want **sih** repository to be installed and run:
+Open the terminal, go to the folder where you want **educate** repository to be installed and run:
-`git clone https://github.com/shubham3597/smart-india-hackathon.git` (Only Your particular USER_NAME will be allowed to do so, as this is the private repo)
+`git clone https://github.com/shubham3597/educate-pwa.git` (Only Your particular USER_NAME will be allowed to do so, as this is the private repo)

 1.2.
-Go to `smart-india-hackathon/` folder and run `npm install`.
+Go to `educate-pwa/` folder and run `npm install`.

 1.3.
-Go to `smart-india-hackathon/public/` folder and run `npm install`.
+Go to `educate-pwa/public/` folder and run `npm install`.

 1.4.
-Still in `smart-india-hackathon/public/` folder, run `ng build`.
+Still in `educate-pwa/public/` folder, run `ng build`.